-Finally, you suggest performing an OECD TG 414 in rabbits as the first species, since it can be concluded from the McInturf study (McInturf et al 2008; McInturf et al 2011) that no effects of a prenatal treatment were observed in rats.
-ECHA underlines that pre-natal developmental toxicity studies (test method OECD TG 414) on two species are part of the standard information requirements of the REACH Regulation for a substance registered for 1000 tonnes or more per year.
-ECHA notes that the technical dossier does not contain information on any valid pre-natal developmental toxicity study as required according to Section 8.7.2. of Annex IX and X. As indicated in the request section of this decision (first page), it is at your discretion to decide which species to test in the first pre-natal developmental toxicity study.
+Finally, you suggest performing an OECD TG 414 in rabbits as the first species, since it can be concluded from the study (2008; 2011) that no effects of a prenatal treatment were observed in rats.
+ECHA underlines that a pre-natal developmental toxicity study (test method OECD TG 414) on a first species is part of the standard information requirements of the REACH Regulation for a substance registered at 100 - 1000 tonnes per year.
+ECHA notes that the technical dossier does not contain information on any valid pre-natal developmental toxicity study as required according to Section 8.7.2. of Annex IX.

-Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived either with the analogue substance sodium tungstate (EC no 236-743-4) or with the registered substance subject to the presence decision: Pre-natal developmental toxicity study (test method: OECD TG 414) in a first species (rat or rabbit) by the oral route.
+Therefore, pursuant to Article 41(1) and (3) of the REACH Regulation, you are requested to submit the following information derived with the analogue substance sodium tungstate (EC no 236-743-4) or with the registered substance subject to the present decision: Pre-natal developmental toxicity study (test method: OECD TG 414) in a first species (rat or rabbit) by the oral route.